Robinpig/Note/docs/CS/DB/Redis/start.md

 }
 ```

+processCommandAndResetClient

-This function calls processCommand(), but also performs a few sub tasks for the client that are useful in that context:
+This function calls `processCommand()`, but also performs a few sub tasks for the client that are useful in that context:

 1. It sets the current client to the client 'c'.
 2. calls commandProcessed() if the command was handled.
-   The function returns C_ERR in case the client was freed as a side effect
-   of processing the command, otherwise C_OK is returned.

 ```c
 int processCommandAndResetClient(client *c) {